Women, in IGD and Winmarkt, represent 54.8% (54.1% in Italy and 58.1% in Romania) of the workforce.

-In 2019 the average age of IGD employees in Italy slightly increased from 43 to 44 years, while in Romania it’s stable at 44 years.
+In 2021 the average age of IGD employees in both Italy and Romania slightly increased from 44 to 45 years.

 In addition to the supplementary contract of 22 October 2013, IGD signed a new agreement referred to as the “Protocol for the development of positive steps to be taken with regard to equal opportunities, solidarity and reconciling work hours with life space“, and which seeks to reconcile the different needs relating to, for example: